rayandasoriya/100DaysOfCode/README.md

 ## Day 83
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to count the distinct ways to climb to the top.
 Refer to Day83/Problem 1.pdf for more information regarding the problem.

+## Day 84
+Solved 2 coding problems from LeetCode and Geeks for Geeks using Python.
+1. The problem is related to return the least number of moves to make every value in an array unique.
+Refer to Day84/Problem 1.pdf for more information regarding the problem.
+2. The problem is to return the number of characters to be removed from a string to make it an anagram.
+Refer to Day84/Problem 2.pdf for detailed information.